joshgerdes/jekyll-uno/_posts/2021-07-10-configure-azure-virtual-desktop-monitoring-insights.md

 11. ![Azure Portal - Create Log Analytics](/uploads/azportal_createloganalyticsworkspace.png "Azure Portal - Create Log Analytics")
 12. Click on: **Next: Pricing Tier**
 13. **Select** the applicable **pricing tier**, I only have Pay-as-you-go (Per GB 2018), so I will select that.
-14. _Note: You can view the Pricing for Log Analytics on the_ [_Pricing Calculator_](https://azure.microsoft.com/en-us/pricing/details/monitor/, "Azure Pricing Calculator - Azure Monitor")_:  look at the Pay-As-You rates._
+14. _Note: You can view the Pricing for Log Analytics on the_ [_Pricing Calculator_](https://azure.microsoft.com/en-us/pricing/details/monitor/, "Azure Pricing Calculator - Azure Monitor"){:target="_blank"}_:  look at the Pay-As-You rates._
 15. ![Azure Portal - Create Log Analytics](/uploads/azportal_createloganalyticsworkspacepricing.png "Azure Portal - Create Log Analytics")
 16. Click **Next: Tags**
 17. **Enter** in any **applicable tags**, such as Creator, Who it may get billed to, Project ID etc. that’s relevant and select **Review + Create**